Hannes-Soosaar/milrem_si24/README.md

 4) the list pushes the map and operations area

 ## Project Setup

+Clone the repository from https://github.com/Hannes-Soosaar/milrem_si24 in your preferred IDE (IntelliJ IDEA 2023.3.2 was used to develop the app)

 On the first run please user npm install do install all the dependencies